Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 THC Free† CBD oil is just like it sounds it’s CBD hemp extract oil with the THC removed.
 But unlike a CBD isolate, our THC Free formula is made to retain the additional cannabinoids and plant compounds from hemp, many with their own health benefits.
 Because CBD is derived from hemp, or the Cannabis sativa L plant, there may be minute quantities of THC found in most CBD products.
 Charlotte’s Web continues to be a pioneer by developing a high-tech, innovative refinement process to remove THC from a full-spectrum hemp extract.
 We are setting industry standards for innovation, safety and eco-friendly techniques that do not involve the use of toxic, petroleum-derived solvents commonly used for manufacturing broad-spectrum hemp extracts.

 The result is CBD oil that is THC free†, which is often termed “broad-spectrum hemp extract”.
-Until recently, “broad-spectrum hemp extract” was an ambiguous term, but the U.S. Hemp Authority has now provided a definition to help educate consumers and manufacturers alike: “Broad Spectrum Extract is hemp extract that has been intentionally processed to remove THC such that the quantified THC has been deemed non-detectable.”
+Until recently, “broad-spectrum hemp extract” was an ambiguous term, but there is now provided a definition to help educate consumers and manufacturers alike: “Broad Spectrum Extract is hemp extract that has been intentionally processed to remove THC such that the quantified THC has been deemed non-detectable.”
 This means that our natural range of cannabinoids stays intact except for THC being removed.

 Charlotte’s Web TM THC free† CBD supports overall health and wellness, provides you with a sense of calm for focus, provides support for healthy sleep cycles, aids in recovery from exercise-induced inflammation, and provides relief from everyday stress* with the added benefit of being free of THC.